FrankVerdi/PypeIt/doc/governance.rst

 - Ensure the documentation is up-to-date

-- Review pull requests, and potentially execute the suite of tests in the cloud
+- Review pull requests, and potentially execute the suite of tests needed for pull-request reviews

 Pull requests must be approved by at least one maintainer; however, these maintainers may delegate the review to other community members without